top of page

 Section 6: Should any Director be absent from three (3) board meetings within a fiscal year (beginning at the Strategic planning meeting) and/or two (2) consecutive meetings while serving as a Board of Director, for any reason other than approved absence from state or illness, the board will vote on removal from the position.

-Section 7: Any director or agent appointed by the Board of Directors may be removed at any time by a majority vote by the Board of Directors, by the Advisor(s), or by the Executive Director of SkillsUSA Massachusetts, Inc., with or without cause and notwithstanding the contract rights, if any, of the director removed.
+Section 7: Any director or agent appointed by the Board of Directors or elected by the membership may be removed at any time by a majority vote by the Board of Directors, by the Advisor(s), or by the Executive Director of SkillsUSA Massachusetts, Inc., with or without cause and notwithstanding the contract rights, if any, of the director removed.
 The appointment of a director does not itself create contract rights.

 Section 8: Compensation: Directors as such shall not receive any stated salaries for their services, but by resolution of the board of directors, a fixed sum and expenses of attendance, if any, may be allowed for attendance at any regular or special meeting of the board.
 Nothing herein contained shall be construed to preclude any director from serving the association in any other capacity and receiving compensation thereof.

-Section 9: All SkillsUSA Massachusetts Alumni Board of Directors members will be assigned an email address that corresponds with their position.
-In some instances Board Members will be assigned administrative rights to social media accounts of the Association.
+Section 9: All SkillsUSA Massachusetts Alumni Board of Directors members will be assigned an email address.
+In some instances, Board Members will be assigned administrative rights to social media accounts of the Association.
 It is the duty of each Board member to ensure that they are answering all correspondence and/or social media inquiries in accordance with the SkillsUSA Massachusetts Alumni & Friends Board of Directors Electronic Communications Acceptable Use Policy.

 Article V: Election of Directors